XI urges young people to contribute to Chinese modernization - ExBulletin

 XI urges young people to contribute to Chinese modernization

-XI, also secretary general of the Central Committee of the Communist Party of China and president of the Central Military Commission, made these remarks in a letter of response to a group of volunteer teachers working in a border school remote in the autonomous region of northwestern China in Xinjiang Uygur.
+XI, also secretary general of the Central Committee of the Communist Party of China and president of the Central Military Commission, made these comments in a letter of response to a group of volunteer teachers working in a remote border school in the autonomous region of northwestern China in Xinjiang Uygur.

 On the occasion of the Chinese Youth Day which fell on May 4, XI granted festive greetings to young people across the country and expressed high expectations for their contributions in the letter.

-He congratulated the volunteers who serve in primary school in the canton of Karajol, Artox City, autonomous prefecture of Kezilesu Kirgiz.
+He congratulated the volunteers who serve in primary school in the canton of Karajol, Artox City, Kizilsu Kirgiz Autonomous Prefecture.
 The village school is located just 47 km from the Chinese border.

 “You answered the party's call by teaching in Western border areas, where your efforts have not only favored local education and ethnic unity, but have also contributed to prosperity and stability along the border,” said Xi.